CourseraGit70/urban-enigma/readme-jacobbaker.md

 Stretch #2:
 - Continue to test the frontend and backend and report the issues.

+Strech #3:
+- Begin to test the ovpn implementation in docker and figure out how to change the .ovpn config file

 Notes:
 The backend has been tested in docker and issues have been reported.